zarfld/LinuxCnc_PokeysLibComp/docs/wiki/Feature_Requests.md

 By following these steps, you can help improve the **LinuxCnc_PokeysLibComp** project and contribute to its future development.

 Thank you for your contributions and support!

+## Community and Feature Requests

+Use the Wiki to maintain a list of **Feature Requests** and a **Roadmap** for the project to inform the community about upcoming changes or goals for future development.

+Have a dedicated section explaining how users can contribute by filing issues, reporting bugs, or suggesting features.